 Here are some of our top betta fish tank mates:

-Shrimp.
-Shrimp as also a good betta fish tank mate, though they are even more likely to get eaten than snails.
-As long as you go with larger species, you shouldn’t have too many problems though.
-Shrimp can add lots of color to the tank and help clean up the waste and detritus from your betta.
+Shrimp can add lots of color to the tank and help clean up the waste and debris from your betta.

-If you have any questions about aggression levels of male or female betta fish, or have had experience dealing with a particularly grumpy betta, don’t hesitate to leave a comment below!
+If you have any questions about the aggression levels of male or female betta fish or have had experience dealing with a particularly grumpy betta, leave a comment below!